mandip88001/take_home_webdriver_test_mandip/README.md

     * Test clicks on the Click Here link a multiple times.
     + Test asserts that one of the “Action Successful”, “Action unsuccessful, please try again” and “Action Unsuccessful” messages show on click.

+### How to run the test?
+    * Run "src/test/java/runnerPackage/RunnerTest.java" file
+    * Reports will be generated under "target/cucumber-inbuilt-report" folder target/cucumber-inbuilt-report/AllTestReport.html